Associate Professor of Cultures, Societies and Global Studies

 En tiempo fugitivo: Narrativas latinoamericanas contemporáneas (Universidad Alberto Hurtado UP, 2016), is an interpretation of Latin America’s recent literature that provides a panoramic and critical interpretation of the last 30 years.

-His current book project “Gaze of Modernity: The Spy, The Writer, and the Archive in Latin America’s Cold War,” is a social, political, cultural and aesthetic analysis of the relations between secret police agencies and intellectuals and writers.
+Surveillance, the Cold War and Latin American Literature (Cambridge UP, 2022) is a social, political, cultural and aesthetic analysis of the relations between secret police agencies and intellectuals and writers.

 He teaches courses on human rights and violence, literature, poverty and soccer, politics and contemporary Latin American Film and narrative